riips/AIC24_Track1_YACHIYO_RIIPS/README.md

 The highest HOTA submission in the 8th NVIDIA AI City Challenge (2024) Track 1: Multi-Camera People Tracking.
 This submission placed 2nd in the competition due to its offline tracking algorithm.
 [[Paper]](https://openaccess.thecvf.com/content/CVPR2024W/AICity/papers/Yoshida_Overlap_Suppression_Clustering__for_Offline_Multi-Camera_People_Tracking_CVPRW_2024_paper.pdf)

+## Release Note
+The new program (released on November 25, 2024) is a refactored version of a [previously published program](https://github.com/riips/AIC24_Track1_YACHIYO_RIIPS/tree/main).<br>
+Improvement summary is shown below.

+### === Improvement summary ===
+#### 1. Enhanced code readability and maintainability.
+#### 2. Improved versatility of the representative image extraction process:
+**(1) Consideration intersections with bounding boxes in the foreground.**<br>
+Our method evaluates identifiability based on the confidence scores of keypoints.
+Keypoints are assigned to each bounding box, which can sometimes lead to errors where keypoints are attributed to the closer person in occluded images.
+This error can result in selecting a low-identifiability image as a high-identifiability image.
+The new program identifies images causing occlusion and those affected by occlusion based on the y-coordinate of the bottom edge of the bounding boxes.
+By considering the intersections calculated for images causing occlusion, we achieve a more stable extraction of representative images.<br>

+ **(2) Addressing self-occlusion.**<br>
+Non-occluded images, which are not obstructed by other people or objects, typically exhibit a high confidence score in many cases.
+However, confidence scores of the elbow and wrist can sometimes decrease due to occlusion by the self-torso.
+This condition can hinder the selection of highly identifiable images.
+The new program addresses this issue, referred to as self-occlusion.

 ## Dataset Availability

 The official dataset can be downloaded from the AI City Challenge website (https://www.aicitychallenge.org/2024-data-and-evaluation/).
 You need to fill out the dataset request form to obtain the password to download them.